thosgood/this-weeks-finds/markdown/151-200/week200.md

 Well, in ["Week 89"](#week89) I described a "monad" in an arbitrary $2$-category.
-But most of the time when people talk about monads they mean monads in Cat, the $2$-category of all categories.
-These are the most important monads - but I've never really said what they're good for!
+But most of the time when people talk about monads they mean monads in $\mathsf{Cat}$, the $2$-category of all categories.
+These are the most important monads --- but I've never really said what they're good for!
 I need to come clean and explain this now, since a doctrine is a categorified version of a monad.